JoeTomkinson/Xama.JTPorts.ShowcaseView/Tasks.md

 # Outstanding Tasks

+- [ ] Find time to start these tasks!!

 - [ ] Finish converting listeners to events where applicable.

 - [ ] Create a OO constructor and auto-backed properties as an alternative to the Builder pattern.